 What are Some Visual-Spatial Intelligence Examples and Activities?

-Activities to develop this visual-spatial intelligence include playing chess, building with blocks, doing origami, completing mazes, and drawing from different perspectives.
+Activities to develop visual-spatial intelligence include playing chess, building with blocks, doing origami, completing mazes, and drawing from different perspectives.

-What are Some Characteristic of Visual-Spatial Intelligence?
+What are Key Characteristics of Visual-Spatial Intelligence?

-Key characteristics of visual-spatial intelligence:
+Key characteristics of visual-spatial intelligence are:

 - Spatial awareness.
 A keen understanding of their surroundings, including distance, proportion, and relative positions of objects.